-Key components of business valuation include revenue streams, profit margins, and customer demographics.
+A detailed valuation process starts with a careful market analysis that examines current trends, demand, and the competitive landscape within the food truck industry.
+Key components include revenue streams, profit margins, and customer demographics.
 Scrutinizing your income statements, cash flow projections, and balance sheets provides insight into financial health and operational efficiency.
-Moreover, understanding the location's foot traffic and local regulations can markedly impact your park's desirability and value.
+Understanding the location’s foot traffic and local regulations can also markedly impact your park’s desirability and value.

 Central to this framework is revenue analysis, which entails a systematic examination of all income sources generated by the food truck park.
 This includes sales from food trucks, rental income from vendors, and additional revenue streams such as events or sponsorships.
 A thorough revenue analysis should highlight trends over multiple years, providing insights into seasonal fluctuations and growth potential.